Appleseed (2004 film): Reception

 IGN gave the film 7 out of 10, commenting that the film is more fun, beautiful and much better than the 1988 film.
 Anime News Networks Carlo Santos said while the plot is overly generic storytelling, the visual presentation and musical score both stand out and give the film its worth.
 Helen McCarthy in 500 Essential Anime Movies noted the use of shading and motion capture in the film, stating that "as good as the technology is, the script doesn't match the 1988 version".
 Yahoo!
 Japan ranks the film with a 3.16 star.

 Sequels and prequel

-Director Shinji Aramaki also directed the sequel to the 2004 movie, titled Appleseed Ex Machina, which was released on October 19, 2007, in Japan.
-The movie once again featured animated computer-generated imagery, although the cel shaded style was abandoned.
+Director Shinji Aramaki also directed the sequel, titled Appleseed Ex Machina, which was released on October 19, 2007, in Japan.
+The film once again featured animated computer-generated imagery, although the cel shaded style was abandoned.
 On July 22, 2014, an indirect prequel titled Appleseed Alpha was released on Blu-ray and DVD after a digital release on July 15, 2014.